Integrate Microsoft

 - Microsoft Tenant: The name of the Microsoft Tenant.

-- Syncro Tenant: The name of the (Customer) Organization(s) that's mapped to the Microsoft Tenant.
+- Syncro Tenant: The name of the Organization(s) that's mapped to the Microsoft Tenant.
 Click this link to navigate to the Syncro Tenant's Details Page.

-- Sync Status: The status of the sync between the Microsoft Tenant and the Syncro Tenant.
-May be Success (green) or Auth Failed (red).
-This could be any type of failure encountered while making requests for the tenant, including an authentication failure.
+- Auth Failed (red): May be any type of failure encountered while making requests for the tenant, including an authentication failure.

 - Last Synced: The date/timestamp of the last sync attempt between Syncro and Microsoft Tenants, which happens daily.